 The first thing is, do not talk to the agent.
 Get the agent’s card, get their contact information, figure out who that person is and pause and take a deep breath.

 Agents show up at your door for a couple of reasons.
 Usually three.
 Number one, you owe them money and they are trying to collect.
-Number two, they are auditing you, but usually when they are auditing you, they will send a letter saying, "Hey, I would like to set up an appointment so that you can be audited."
+Number two, they are auditing you, but usually when they are auditing you, they will send a letter saying, "Hey, I would like to set up an appointment so that you can be a

 It is not like people go through surprise audits.
 Number three, are criminal investigation people, and obviously, if a criminal investigative agent shows up at your door, you will want to be very careful with what you tell them.
 The same goes with a civil collection agent.